 IMPORTANT U.S.A NOTICE: This poker site has ceased operations for real money US players as of 2011.
-Please visit our homepage for other recommendations or go directly to www.Bovada.lv, the general concesus as to the best poker site for US players still available.
-The only site I have heard in many years was The Shark Tank, which is 3D operated by 5dimes to accept the United States.
+Please visit our homepage for other recommendations to the general consensus as to the best poker site for US players still available.

 Our Review of PKR (Doesn’t Accept USA Players)

 PKR is a mid-sized online poker site, slightly larger than Bovada (the ex Bodog) Poker and Merge, where you’ll find up to 1,500 ring game, and 6,000 tournament players simultaneously during peak hours.
 The real draw to PKR is their unique software developed by legendary game programmer Jez San who is famous for his many contributions to video game technology in the 1980’s, including the first implementation of 3D modeling on Nintendo’s NES and Gameboy as well as the development of the Super FX chip that made Star Fox possible on the Super NES.

 This unique PKR software attracts many recreational players who are intrigued with the functions, graphics and animations, so much so, that for some, it might be hard to remember real money stakes are on the line.
 If you’re looking for an online poker site with extraordinary software and ultra soft games, PKR offers just that.
 The sad news for us Americans is PKR is not currently allowing players from the US to participate in the real money games.